rencheckyoself/bno055-to-tiva/README.md

 Place the files in the proper location to integrate with your current project.

 1. Download/clone the [Bosch BNO055 driver](https://github.com/BoschSensortec/BNO055_driver) and place it in your project location.
+2. Download/clone this repository and place it in your project location.
+Ensure your project is connected to Tiva's driverlib files to properly compile.
-2. Copy the following code into your main file to initialize the I2C peripheral and the BNO055 sensor.
+3. Copy the following code into your main file to initialize the I2C peripheral and the BNO055 sensor.

 ```
 ConfigureI2C(); // Set up the I2C peripheral on I2C0